DE0CH/velarium/docs/ib/ib_docs.md

 - Multithreading in the server to increase responsiveness
 - Using presigned URL
 - Securely handle API secrets in an open source application
-- Graceful multiple fall back to increase responsiveness
+- Graceful multiple fall backs to increase responsiveness

 ## List of Algorithm Used